Nate-Mantell/Nathaniel-Mantell-Professional-Profile/src/markdown-pages/2020-04-04-post-three-how-to-write-the-perfect-user-story.md

 graphics file 1

 **Background:**
-Some background info about what has been developed and user concerns and business concerns which aren't requirements for acceptance criteria
+Some background info to give context about what has already been developed, relevant events that may relate to the work that is being performed, and relevant user concerns and business concerns which aren't actually requirements for acceptance criteria

-# Using BDD Given..
+# Using the BDD Given..
 Then..
-When.. in your User Story
+When.. form in your User Story

-Depending on the arrangement you have with your team, and the time you have to write the stories, you may go further to use the BDD technique of Given..
+Depending on the arrangement you have with your team, and the time you have to write the stories, you may go further to use the "Behavioral Driven Development" technique of Given..
 Then..
 When..

-What you will want to do is to replace each Acceptance Criterion with a Given..
+What you will essentially want to do is to replace each Acceptance Criterion with a Given..
 Then..
-When.. statement.
+When.. statement

-This is a very powerful technique because, if written properly using the Gherkin language syntax for example, each acceptance criterion you write can be translated directly into an automated test.
+This is a very powerful technique because, if written properly using the Gherkin language syntax for example, each acceptance criterion you write can be translated directly into an automated test

 This is the best practice for modern software development

-So, here is what that structure looks like for the Acceptance Criteria section:
+So, here is what that structure looks like for the BDD Acceptance Criteria:

-Acceptance Criteria:

-1.)
-Criterion 1

-a.)
-Criterion 1.a

-i.)
-Given..
-Then..
-When..

-b.)
-Given..
-Then..
-When..

-2.)
-Criterion 2

-a.)
-Given..
-Then..
-When..

-As you can see it is usually best to use the Given..
-Then..
-When.. structure at the bottom level of each Acceptance Criterion, with the upper levels being to describe the general need that the criterion defines
+**Feature:** Feature Name
+As a...
+I want...
+So that...

+**Background:**
+background info
+relevant assets

+**Scenario:** Scenario 1 name
+**Given..**
+**Then..**
+**When..**

+**Scenario:** Scenario 2 name
+**Given..**
+**Then..**
+**When..**

+Instead of creating an Acceptance Criteria section with a bulleted list of criteria, you use multiple Scenario statements each with Given, Then, When conditions, which can be extended with special syntax like And, and But...

 # Real world example User Story

 Here is an example from a real project I worked on, written without, and then with the BDD syntax

+**Property Details Page**

 **User Stories:**

+As a Client
+I want to see information about a Property
+So I can learn about the Property and determine if I want to Apply for a Lease on it

 As a Client
 I want to see contact information for an Agent